NANPA Regional Event – Bosque del Apache National Wildlife Refuge

 Event Details –

-Join us as 2 professional photographers- Lisa Langell and Cathy Illg, take you on various locations to capture all this refuge has to offer, from birds to scenic beauty, landscapes to macro subjects.
-Bosque del Apache is known for its bird concentration, especially Sandhill Cranes and Snow/Ross geese and ducks.
-Field trips will occur during the prime lighting hours in the morning and afternoons on Friday and Saturday.
-Our shooting time will wrap up on Sunday morning, then everyone will gather for a final farewell brunch.
+Join professional photographer Cathy Illg as she takes you on various locations to capture all this refuge has to offer, from birds to scenic beauty, landscapes to macro subjects.
+Bosque del Apache is known for its bird concentration, especially Sandhill Cranes and Snow/Ross’s geese and ducks.
+Field trips will occur during the prime lighting hours in the morning and afternoons on Sunday and Monday.
+Our shooting time will wrap up on Tuesday morning, then everyone will gather for a final farewell brunch.

 About Bosque del Apache NWR-